code4it-dev/c4it-hugo/content/architecture-note/c4-model/index.md

 Please note that the order in which the elements appear is the same of the order in which the elements are listed in the `model` node.

+Also, note that each element is characterized by three parts:

+- the variable name, `reader`, that allows us to reference to this element in other parts of the diagram;
+- the type of element, `person`;
+- the label associate to the element, `Reader`, that is shown as box title.

 ### Describe Containers and their interatction

 The Containers level describes the different modules that are part of the software system.

 In our specific example, we have the following modules:

-- The Web Application, accessed by the user
+- The *Web Application*, accessed by the user;
-- The "FetchJob" job application, that reads the content from the RSS Feed,
+- The "*FetchJob*" job application, that reads the content from the RSS Feed;
-- The internal Database, that contains the data stored by the FetchJob and read by the Web Application
+- The *internal Database*, that contains the data stored by the FetchJob and read by the Web Application;

 All these items are part of the "Latest Articles software system", so they need to be included as children of that node: